 Paper or digital?
 ‘Save the Dates’ or just straight-up invites?
 Location maps, reply-paid RSVPs, long weekend itineraries?
 If you thought what to include in your wedding invitation was a simple ‘be here on X date at X time’ affair, sorry to burst your bubble.

-There are some standard things that an invitation needs to communicate, but there are also some additional things that are very useful to both share with your guests (like accommodation options) and to collect (like dietary requirements) to help with catering.
+There are some standard things that an invitation needs to communicate, but there are also some additional things that are very useful to both share with your guests (like accommodation and gifting options) and to collect (like dietary requirements) to help with catering.

 - The date

 - The RSVP details (more on this later)

 - Info on gifts (more on this later)

 You may want to provide additional information on your invitations, depending on the type of event you’re hosting and where the wedding will be (i.e. whether it’s local or at a destination that requires travel for most guests):

 - Dress code.
 It’s in no way mandatory – everyone knows that trackies are off-limits for a wedding, but if you’re doing something a bit special like black tie or a particular theme, then your invite is the place to communicate this.
 We debunk all the most popular wedding dress codes here.

 - Music requests.
 You could ask for a song request in your RSVP – not necessarily for the band but for your own playlist if you’re having a pre or post wedding get-together.

 - Transport info.
 If you’re organising a bus for guests, you’ll need to share details on pick-up times and locations.
 Or if there are any special provisions around parking, it’s worth noting these too.